warehouse floor flatness

 In this method:

-A Perfect Floor, A Perfect Operation
+A Perfect Floor, a Perfect Operation

-Why Is Warehouse Floor Flatness Important?
+Why is Warehouse Floor Flatness Important?

 Basic Concepts: Floor Flatness According to TR34 Standards

-What Are Free Movement (FM) Floors?
+What are Free Movement (FM) Floors?

-FM2: The most common class for high-standard warehouses using reach trucks.
+• FM2: The most common class for high-standard warehouses using reach trucks.

-What Are Defined Movement (DM) Floors?
+What are Defined Movement (DM) Floors?

 How Does Floor Flatness Affect Logistics Operations?

-Impact on Forklift and Equipment Longevity
+Impact on Forklift and Equipment Life

-Loosening of bearings and components.
+• Loosening of bearings and parts.

-Increased mechanical fatigue.
+• Increase in mechanical fatigue.

 Operational Speed and Efficiency

-On a smooth floor, a forklift can move at full speed (e.g. 12 km/h).
+• On a smooth floor, a forklift can move at full speed (e.g., 12 km/h).

-Why Must Sensitivity Be High in Especially VNA (Very Narrow Aisle) Warehouses?
+Why Must Sensitivity Be High Especially in VNA (Very Narrow Aisle) Warehouses?

-Static and Dynamic Height Effect (Lever Effect)
+Impact of Static and Dynamic Height (Leverage Effect)

-We can concretize this as follows:
+We can illustrate this as follows:

-Assume a 1 millimeter level difference between the right and left wheels on the floor.
+• Let's assume that there is only a 1 millimeter level difference between the right and left wheels on the floor.

 Tolerance Limits for Safe Stacking